bcharles/progress-bar/readme.txt

 **1.0.1**

-*	added "red" as an optional parameter (can go nuts with colors here, but don't really want to do that yet since it's just going to add a lot of unused CSS to the stylesheet)
+*	added "red" as an optional parameter (can go nuts with colors here, but don't really want to do that yet since it's just going to add a lot of unused CSS to the stylesheet) | usage [wppb progress=50 option=red]
 *	added new parameter $percent | usage [wppb progress=50 percent=after] -- this will display the percentage after the progress bar; [wppb progress=50 percent=inside] -- this will display the percentage on the actual bar itself

 **1.0**